dbos-inc/dbos-demo-apps/tpcc/README.md

 ```

 > [!NOTE]
-> We deliberately make 1% of the NewOrder transaction fails, so it's normal to see `Error: I_ID=-12345 not found!`
+> We deliberately make 1% of the NewOrder transaction fails, so it's normal to see `Error new order: I_ID=-12345 not found!` occasionally.

 ## Deploying to DBOS Cloud
 Coming soon...